apache/couchdb/FDB_NOTES.md

    before we got to the next place we check for missing stubs.

-6. For multi-doc updates we'll need to investigate user versions on version stamps within a transaction.
+6. For multi-doc updates we'll need to investigate user versions on versionstamps within a transaction.
 Also this likely prevents the ability to have multiple updates to the same doc in a single _bulk_docs transaction